Build semantic layer (incremental by default)

 Skip to main content

-The oxy build command processes your semantic layer (views and topics) into CubeJS configuration files and generates embeddings for vector search.
+The oxy build command processes your semantic layer (views and topics) and generates embeddings for vector search.
 It features an intelligent incremental build system that provides 10-100x speedup for small changes.

 Quick start